iaschowrai/Spring-boot-Quiz-App-using-Microservices/README.md

 Eureka Server: A service registry for microservices, enabling service discovery.

-Feign: A declarative web service client that simplifies calling RESTful services.
+OpenFeign: A declarative web service client that simplifies calling RESTful services.

 Project Structure
 The project is divided into three services: